Bhagwat-23/Thread-Safe-Queue/README.md

-# Thread-Safe-Queue
-Thread Safe Queue for cuncurrent queue operations like push , pop and peek.
+# Thread Safe Queue

+Thread safe queue- which supports concurrent operations.
+The queue supports any data types.
+The queue supports Push,Pop and Peek operations.